Fra0013To/GINN/README.md

     ```

 ## Citation
-If you find GINNs useful in your research, please cite:
+If you find GINNs useful in your research, please cite the following papers (BibTeX and RIS versions):
 #### BibTeX
 > @Article{math10050786,
 > AUTHOR = {Berrone, Stefano and {Della Santa}, Francesco and Mastropietro, Antonio and Pieraccini, Sandra and Vaccarino, Francesco},